hauke96/image2tiles/README.md

 # image2tiles
-Cuts an image into OGC conformative XYZ-tiles
+Cuts an image into OGC conformal XYZ-tiles.